prasanna7401/Terraform_Best_Practice_Examples/README.md

 4. Terraformer & Terracognita - To handle bulk import of existing resource configuration.
 5. tfenv - To manage terraform versions
 6. tfsec & tflint - Enforce policies
+7. [Atlantis](https://www.runatlantis.io/) - Adds plan output automatically to the PR.
+Also capable of performing commit, plan, and apply operations.